 When your food does arrive, they’ll be several leaflets in the package stressing the importance of signing up for their text club.
 Your packing slip even has a note saying that it’s imperative that you call their number (800-207-9186) to hear a “Very Important Recorded Message” before you open your kit.
 That recorded message is a sales pitch, and at least right now they’re pushing their bug out bag.
 The message (at least at the time of this writing) is just under 5 minutes long, truly well crafted and yet another targeted infomercial.

 What Does 4Patriots Sell?

 The tagline for their website is “survival food and solar-powered generators,” but they also sell just about everything else you could possibly need (or think you need) to survive.
-Since the food is their loss leader, they focus on selling equipment at a higher margin.
+Since their food is their loss leader, they focus on selling equipment at a higher margin.

 Their “Best Sellers” page starts off with their 3 Month Survival Food Kit and then quickly goes into generators, emergency power banks, solar cookers, and water filtration systems.

-Everything is branded to 4Patriots, though if you’re familiar with the preparedness space you know that their power banks are similar (at least in appearance) to name brand Jackery power stations, and their water filtration unit looks very much like the name brand Berkey water filter.
+Everything is branded to 4Patriots, though if you’re familiar with the preparedness space, you know that their power banks are similar (at least in appearance) to name-brand Jackery power stations, and their water filtration unit looks very much like the name brand Berkey water filter.